Written by: Adeline Yuboco

 PREVIOUS TOP PICKS ARTICLES

-Top summer camping music festivalsIf you're looking to escape the house for a few days, take in beautiful scenery, catch unobstructed views of the stars and enjoy the sounds of sweet live music, a multiple-day music festival might be right up your alley.
+25 Best Wacky Roadside AttractionsIf you're looking to escape the house for a few days, take in beautiful scenery, catch unobstructed views of the stars and enjoy the sounds of sweet live music, a multiple-day music festival might be right up your alley.
+Here are some of the top summer camping music festivals.